Book Now

 • Activities that involve repetitive overhead movements or excessive use of the shoulder joint, such as weightlifting, throwing, or certain sports, can lead to overuse injuries and impingement.
 When we give our patients rehab to follow, understanding scapular (shoulder blade) motion is a must when performing any exercise of the shoulder girdle.

 • Previous injuries or trauma to the shoulder, such as dislocations or fractures, can alter the anatomy of the shoulder joint and increase the risk of impingement.
 Sometimes this can lead to overall instability and degenerative arthritis.
-But don’t let this dishearten you because we can still get functional range of motion.
-We just have to take one step back in order to get two steps forward with treatments or training.
+In cases of a hooked acromion (a bony protrusion on the shoulder blade), specific treatment may be required.
+But don’t let this dishearten you because we can still get a functional range of motion.
+We just have to take one step back to get two steps forward with treatments, such as hooked acromion treatment, or training.

 • Inflammatory conditions, such as bursitis or tendonitis, can result in swelling and increased pressure within the subacromial space, contributing to impingement.
 Class IV Laser Therapy such as our Summus Laser helps modulate Inflammation so rehab can get quickly underway with less pain.